 A vast majority of the workforce in SEO comes from a writing-oriented background.
 So, what’s the connection between writing and SEO?
 In short, SEO is all about communication.
 You need to be able to communicate with humans as well as search engines with the right choice of words.

-If you’ve got a knack with words, then SEO is right up your alley.
+If you’ve got a knack for words, then SEO is right up your alley.

 3. You love everything Digital and spend most of your Time Online.